AaronSchooley85/Sat_Solver_Algorithm_D/README.md

 wonder why I went on and on about sets up above since now I'm using a data structure which preserves order.
 Don't trouble yourself with that detail.
 It was merely for c++ convenience.

 You pass your problem to the solver in a vector of vectors.
-The inner vectors hold integers, which hold the literals, and the outer vector holds those vectors.
+The inner vectors hold integers, which are the literals, and the outer vector holds those vectors.

 So here is how the above example is given to my solver: